section-engineering-education/engineering-education/articles/how-to-create-a-responsive-form-using-TailwindCSS/index.md

   - url: /engineering-education/how-to-create-a-responsive-form-using-tailwindcss/hero.jpg
     alt: Tailwind image example
 ---
-Tailwind CSS is one of the most popular frameworks for building custom user interfaces for web applications.
+Tailwind CSS is one of the most popular frameworks used to build custom user interfaces for web applications.
 It is different from other CSS frameworks because of its utility-first approach.
 When building websites, we write the structure in a HTML file then implement the styles in a CSS file.
-But, thanks to the new CSS framework Tailwind, we can now add styles directly into our HTML file.
 <!--more-->
+Thanks to the new CSS framework Tailwind, we can now add styles directly into our HTML file.
 Through this tutorial, we'll be using Tailwind to build a login form from scratch.

-The form will look like this when complete:
+The form will look like this when completed:

 ![Login form](/engineering-education/how-to-create-a-responsive-form-using-tailwindcss/form.png)

-### Adding Tailwind CSS to your project.
+### Adding Tailwind CSS to your project
 There are various ways of including Tailwind into your project.
 The most recommended method is to use a package manager in order to make full use of the configuration possibilities via PostCSS using build tools.

 Visit this [link](https://github.com/section-engineering-education/engineering-education/blob/master/articles/introduction-to-tailwind-css/index.md) for the full installation process.

 Let's get started on our form!